xiewu/Graphite/website/content/about.md

 ## Funding

 Graphite has no investors to answer to and will always be free and open source.
-[Keavon](#keavon), the project founder, has been personally funding all expenses out-of-pocket and turning down a tech industry salary to work full-time bringing Graphite to life.
+The project runs entirely on donations and volunteer contributions.
+Its founder has turned down a tech industry salary to work full-time bringing Graphite to life.
 He asks for [your support](/donate) bearing a small fraction of that cost.

-Long-term, donations will be supplemented by revenue from optional cloud storage/sync and high-speed GPU render services.
+Long-term, a supplemental revenue source is planned from offering optional paid hosting of network rendering, multi-device sync, and remote storage services for professional users.

 </div>